Classic Carrot Cake

 Classic Carrot Cake ingredients including shredded carrots, crushed pineapple, walnuts, coconut, spices, oil, vanilla, eggs, flour, sugar, cream cheese and butter.

-• Stir in the coconut, nuts, pineapple and carrots by hand with a mixing spoon.
+• Stir in the coconut, nuts, pineapple and carrots by hand with a mixing spoon until they are well distributed through the batter.

 Mixing bowl with Classic Carrot Cake batter with wooden spoon on the side.